script-money/ccs-nest/README.md

 1. change localhost:5432 in .env to postgres:5432
 2. change src/config/utils line 25 localhost to redis
+3. change DOMAIN=http://localhost:3000 to url
-3. use `docker-compose up -d`
+4. use `docker-compose up -d`
-4. `docker-compose up -d --no-deps --build` if need rebuild
+5. `docker-compose up -d --no-deps --build` if need rebuild
+6. restore data (see below)

 ## how to backup data and restore